davidjb/jcu.me-user-doc/source/editing.rst

 .. note::

-   Displays the subjects for which the researcher has Lecturer responsibilities for the current year.
-Subjects with the word Honours in the title are excluded.
+   Displays only those subjects for which the researcher has **Lecturer** responsibilities in the current year.
+Subjects with the word **Honours** in the title are excluded.

 For changes, contact the Teaching Role Administrator for your College or